MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ![Screenshot of the Holographic Remoting Player running in the HoloLens](images/openxr-features-img-01.png)

-To use Holographic Remoting in both modes specified above, you need to clone [Holographic Remoting Sample player](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/player/sample/SamplePlayer.sln) and deploy it to Hololens 2 using Visual Studio.
+To use Holographic Remoting in both modes specified above, you need to clone [Holographic Remoting Sample player](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/player/sample/SamplePlayer.sln) and deploy it to HoloLens 2 using Visual Studio.

 ## Build a remote app running on PC for Holographic Remoting using Unity